-The Art Department is made up of 4 full-time members of staff.
+The Art Department is made up of 2 full-time and 3 part-time members of staff.

-All members of staff teach students from Year 7 to Year13, right across all 3 Key stages.
-The Art department offers the following specialist Art subjects at KS 4 and KS 5; GCSE Fine Art and GCSE Textiles and at Key Stage 5; AS and ‘A’ Level Fine Art; Fine Art Textiles and Photography.
+All members of staff teach students from Year 7 to Year 13, right across all 3 Key stages.
+The Art department offers the following specialist Art subjects at KS4 and KS5; GCSE Fine Art and GCSE Textiles and at Key Stage 5; ‘A’ Level Fine Art; Fine Art Textiles and Photography.

-Mrs H Dean is Deputy Head of Art and Course leader for our Textile programme who studied Fine Art Textiles Design at the University of Leeds.
+Mrs H Dean is Deputy Head of Art and Course leader for our Textiles programme who studied Fine Art Textiles Design at the University of Leeds.

 Mr J Mathers is course Leader for ‘A ‘Level Photography and studied Fine Art at The University of Ulster in Northern Ireland and has been teaching at Hayes school for 12 years.

-We have five substantial art studios in B Block of the school – Room B1C is equipped with a small computer annex used mainly by exam groups.
-BGB is our designated Photography suite equipped with 8 PCs all of which are installed with Photoshop 7.
+We have five substantial art studios in B Block.
+Room B1C is equipped with a small computer annex used mainly by exam groups.
+BGB is our designated Photography suite equipped with 8 PCs, all of which are installed with Photoshop 7.
 All art studios have blackout facilities to allow for the showing of educational videos, slides and PowerPoint Presentations.

-At Key Stage 3 students are encouraged to attend a lunch time art club per week and at Key Stages 4 and 5 these sessions are compulsory.
+At Key Stage 3 students are encouraged to attend a lunch time art club each week and at Key Stages 4 and 5 these sessions are compulsory.

 Through funding from our PTA we have acquired a kiln and now offer ceramics to all years.

 The Art department also runs Life drawing workshops for Year 13.
 This is an excellent portfolio building opportunity especially for students who are considering Art college courses.
 We also have an artist-in-residence programme and annually attract ex-students from Hayes School who have completed their degree courses who work with all year groups sharing their own art practice and advising students on further education progression.